Skip to Main Content

 For the Associate in Arts for Transfer (AA-T) and Associate of Science for Transfer (AS-T) Degree:

-1. The student must satisfactorily complete 60 semester units or 90 quarter units are eligible for transfer to the California State University.
+1. The student must satisfactorily complete 60 semester units or 90 quarter units that are eligible for transfer to the California State University.

 3. A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.